UK may cut carbon storage funding

 There have been strong reactions in the United Kingdom about reports that the government may cut the level of funding for carbon capture and storage (CCS) projects because of economic pressures.

-Treasury officials have reportedly told the government that it may have to scale down proposals for a multi-billion euro investment in carbon storage projects in the current economic climate.
+Treasury officials have reportedly told the government that it may have to scale down proposals for a multi-billion euro investment in carbon storage projects and the UK carbon-capture market overall in the current economic climate.
 The UK has proposed Europe's most ambitious CCS-implementation scheme to date, pledging funding for up to four large-scale CCS projects to be running by 2015.
 The country has also told energy companies that permission for new coal-fired plants will be refused unless CCS is part of the planning application.

-Commenting on the reports, Luke Warren, International Policy Executive at the Carbon Capture & Storage Association, said, if true, the news was 'dismal' and added that the UK would lose its position at the forefront of CCS technology development and jeopardize the country's carbon-emissions targets.
+Commenting on the reports, Luke Warren, International Policy Executive at the Carbon Capture & Storage Association, said, if true, the news was 'dismal' and added that the UK would lose its position at the forefront of CCS technology development, including Scotland's CCS lead within the UK sector, and jeopardize the country's carbon-emissions targets.

 Speaking to IIR Europe, a spokeswoman for the Department of Energy & Climate Change (DECC) remained optimistic about the carbon-capture plans the agency has outlined, saying, "We are moving fast to legislate set-up of a levy mechanism to fund up to four CCS demonstration projects, including pre- and post-combustion technologies.
 The UK has set out bold proposals for coal and CCS.
 They are a world first, and our ambitions remain firm.
 We're determined to drive the development of CCS as part of the transition to a low-carbon economy."

-Doosan Babcock has called for urgent action from the government to push forward the development and funding of CCS projects.
-The company claimed that unless revisions are made to DECC's report, 'Framework for the development of clean coal: consultation document,' there's a risk that DECC will fail to reach targets, and no new coal-fired power plants or CCS demonstrations will be built.
+Doosan Babcock has called for urgent action from the government to push forward the development and funding for carbon storage projects across the country.
+The company claimed that unless revisions are made to DECC's report, 'Framework for the development of clean coal: consultation document,' there's a risk that DECC will fail to reach targets, and no new coal-fired power plants or CCS demonstrations will be built without a deadline to close dirty power plants being set by policymakers.

 Doosan Babcock has proposed a 'middle way' that should satisfy both electricity companies and NGOs, while delivering the government's carbon objectives.
 Before the Copenhagen negotiations this year, the company wants a commitment by the government to at least four clean-coal projects — as opposed to 'up to four projects' — that cover at least three capture technologies, and two or three options for storage.